Images of our coffins and urns.

 Orders trickled in and art galleries approached us, with a view to staging exhibitions: initially in provincial towns in England and in Ireland, and then in major museums in Switzerland, Germany, and France.
 On two occasions the South Bank Centre has invited us to stage exhibtions of coffins in the Royal Festival Hall in conjunction with its major cultural programmes.

 We continue to build enough conventional coffins, from our factories in Nottingham and on the Isle of Wight, to keep three trucks daily on the road.
 But the Crazy Coffin market continues to develop and with it the market in decorative ashes urns: we have recently made an urn in the shape of the Starship Enterprise for a lady whose late husband was a serious Trekkie.
 This was picked up from our Facebook page by George Takei, the original Mr Sulu, and went global.
-The workshop is presently building a coffin in the shape of a bottle of Jack Daniel’s.
+The workshop has recently completed a coffin in the shape of the Tardis for a Dr Who fan.

 We do not carry a range since we respond to rather than dictate our customers’ tastes: our Crazy Coffins are entirely bespoke and the only limit is your imagination.